Lee Geum-min: Manchester City

 On 7 August 2019, Manchester City announced they had signed Lee on a two-year contract.
-She made her Women's Super League (WSL) debut on 7 September 2019, coming on as a second-half substitute against Manchester United at the Etihad Stadium.
-The match broke the record attendance for a WSL match at 31,213.
+She made her Women's Super League (WSL) debut on 7 September 2019, coming on as a second-half substitute against Manchester United at the Etihad Stadium; the match broke the league's attendance record at 31,213.
 Lee made her UEFA Women's Champions League debut and first City start in a 7–1 away win against Swiss team FF Lugano 1976 on 12 September 2019.
 She scored her first goal for Manchester City on 12 October 2019, coming on as a late substitute at home to Birmingham City to seal a 3–0 victory.

 Loan to Brighton & Hove Albion

 On 24 July 2020, it was announced that Lee had joined WSL team Brighton & Hove Albion on loan for the 2020–21 season with head coach Hope Powell describing the signing as "a real coup."
 She made her debut for Brighton in the season opener, a 2–0 home win against Birmingham City on 6 September 2020.
 Lee made her FA Cup debut on 27 September 2020, starting in Brighton's quarter-final also against Birmingham City.

 On 7 February 2021, Lee was part of the Brighton team that ended Chelsea's 33-match unbeaten run with a 2–1 victory for the Seagulls.
 Her first goal for Brighton, a header, came in the away fixture at Reading on 2 May 2021.
 Her second, a long-range hit, came just a minute later when she intercepted the ball from Reading's kick-off.
 The strike was described as an contender for WSL goal of the season.
 Lee then went on to score in Brighton's next fixture, an end-of-season game at home to Bristol.